The Long Weekend Intensive (IRL): Long Weekend Retreat starting September 10

 I am very pleased to accommodate your dietary needs.
 Whether you have serious allergies/celiac/similar, or simply have nutrition or culinary preferences, I’ll work with you to create a menu that will work for you.
 Based on any food allergies in the population of the house, we may elect to eliminate certain allergens (such as peanuts, tree nuts, wheat, etc) from the house altogether.
 I ask and expect full cooperation with this and any other community safety concern.

 While the acute phase of the COVID-19 pandemic has evolved, we are still collectively living in an immunological situation that is complicated for some bodies.
 To keep the house as healthy and accessible as possible for all, I require a negative rapid Covid test prior to travel and upon arrival.
 I also require that residents wear a face mask for group travel (such as planes) en route to residency, and that any resident with symptoms of illness test on site.
-In the event that a resident tests positive for Covid or other serious illness upon arrival or during the residency period, that resident will be transferred to a private hotel room where they can isolate, recover, and join residency programming via videoconference as desired.
+In the event that a resident tests positive for Covid or other serious illness upon arrival or during the residency period, that resident will be transferred to a private casita on the property where they can isolate, recover, and join residency programming via videoconference as desired.
 I recognize that these policies may run counter to your personal practices and beliefs, and I thank you in advance for your cooperation.

 Daily Rhythms